Therapy for Loss and Grief

 At some point in our lives, we will almost surely have to cope with loss, such as when we experience the death of someone close to us or the breakup of an important relationship.
 A healthy part of the grieving process will involve the experience and expression of emotions related to the loss.

 Though grief is natural, many of us can get lost in the grieving process.
-Our psychologists work with clients and their unique situations to find a path for navigating through grief in a healthy way and to overcome challenges that may leave people emotionally stuck.
+We work with clients and their unique situations to find a path for navigating through grief in a healthy way and to overcome challenges that may leave people emotionally stuck.

 Healing After Loss: Daily Meditations for Working through Grief (Martha Hickman)